shiyuanhe/calibration/readme.md

 Run the RMarkdown file `NumericalResults.Rmd` to produce the final numerical results.
 You will get a pdf file `NumericalResults.pdf`.

-The script to apply the proposed method over the real data can be found at `./code/real_data.R`.
+The script to apply the proposed method over the real data can be found at `tutorial03.html`.
+See the next section.

 ## How to use the package